-Keringatlan has entered into forward contracts to cover its foreign currency risk.
+In 2016 Keringatlan has entered into forward contracts to cover its foreign currency risk.
 As at 31 December, 2016 the fair value of outstanding foreign exchange forward contracts amounted to a liability of 54,455 EUR.
-The ineffectiveness is not recognised in the profit and loss statement considering the immaterial value of the transactions.
+The ineffectiveness was not recognised in the profit and loss statement considering the immaterial value of the transactions.